bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 |-------------------|:-------------:|----------|
 | /api/topping       | POST           |adds a game to your collection|

-### GET Route - gets a list of all the pizza toppings
+### GET Route - gets a list of all the game titles in your collection

 ```GET- '/api/game/get'```